anseki/jquery-plainmodal/README.md

 ## Note

-As everyone knows, IE8- has many problems.
+- As everyone knows, IE8- has many problems.
 CSS `position:fixed` in HTML without `<!DOCTYPE>` is ignored.
 If your web site supports IE8- and it use `position:fixed`, HTML must include `<!DOCTYPE>` even if plainModal is not used.
 And plainModal uses `position:fixed`.
+- The [Initialize](#initialize) method set `display:'none'` to specified element.
+You can hide the element before Initialize method, by your stylesheet.

 ## Release History
+ * 2014-02-14			v0.2.0			`offset` option accept Function
  * 2013-12-22			v0.1.1			Fix: scroll control
  * 2013-12-21			v0.1.0			Initial release.